AaashrafHabib/AaashrafHabib/README.md

 Currently building production-ready LLM-powered agents with LangGraph and AWS Bedrock.
 Previously worked on fine-tuning LLaMA models at scale, MLOps pipelines, and multi-agent systems for industrial automation.

-## What I'm working on

-- Developing and deploying multi-agent systems for production environments
-- Building RAG pipelines and evaluating them with frameworks like RAGAS
-- Exploring agentic architectures with LangGraph and foundation models on AWS

 ## Experience